casunlight/NYCDataScience_HadoopClass/README.md

    - know how to turn on and off the instances
    - select the instance, right click to choose "stop", you won't be able to use this instance and won't be charged;
    - select the instance, right click to choose "start", you can use the instance and will be charged.
-   	Next time, if you restart the instance, your "public DNS" will be different, but your "private DNS" will not changed.
+   --next time, if you restart the instance, your "public DNS" will be different, but your "private DNS" will not changed.
+If you reboot the instance, your "public DNS" will be the same as before rebooting.

 ### Server configuration